Thetford Porta Potti 365 Portable Toilet

 A carry handle helps move the unit for short distances.
 The biggest tank here at 5.8 gallons with a multi level indicator, good if capacity is your priority, but it is heavy full and build quality is only average.
 It scores 78 out of 100.

-The huge tank and high flush count meant I barely emptied it over a long weekend, and the level gauge is genuinely useful.
+The huge tank and high flush count meant we barely emptied it over a long weekend, and the level gauge is genuinely useful.
 It is heavy full, and the build feels merely okay next to the Thetford.

 Read our full Kohree Portable RV/Camping Toilet review →